What Is Bundle Pricing?

 Advantages

-• enjoy the versatility in a single act of purchase;
+• They appreciate the variety available in a single purchase.

 Disadvantages